juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/preamble/installation.rst

             |ubuntu|

             .. warning::
-                For this tutorial, the C++ version is recommended only for experienced users.
+                The C++ version is recommended only for experienced users.

             Open a terminal and run: